iamdtang/node-testing/article.md

 npm install sinon --save-dev
 ```

-Let's revise `getTax` test to use Sinon instead of Nock.
+Let's revise the `getTax` test to use Sinon instead of Nock.

 ```js
 // tests/cart-summary-2-test.js